dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

 Have foreign investments helped cities to become more innovative?
-To answer this, we looked at (almost) all regions of the world.
+To answer this, we looked at (almost) all regions of the world [8].
 We systematically compared regions that received an initial foreign investment with those that – although similar in many observable characteristics – did not and looked at their performance over time.

 More technically, the regions that receive a foreign intervention ("treated" regions) and those that do not ("counterfactual" regions) are almost identical in every observable aspect except the fact that one has been visited by a foreign firm.
 Treated and counterfactual regions are ‘matched’ on the basis of their GDP, population and average educational attainment, using a statistical method called  **propensity score matching**.

+[8]: Crescenzi, Dyèvre & Neffke (2017), Forthcoming

 #